germinateplatform/germinate-server/docs/setup.md

 #### Include Germinate Client

-Copy the whole content of the `dist` directory within the Germinate Client source into the `src/main/webapp` directory within the Germinate Server source.
+Copy the whole content of the `dist` directory within the Germinate Client source into the `client` directory within the Germinate Server source (you may have to create a `client` folder at the root level of the project).

 #### Build Germinate Server